 What is Subrosa?

 Subrosa helps insurers distinguish between several significant differences in the discussion.
 One can be whether or not a person is bothered by performing a task or cannot do it at all.
-A variety of evidence makes it clear to the court or other attorneys whether or not the claimant lied.
+A variety of evidence clarifies to the court or other attorneys whether or not the claimant lied.

-Related Issue – The Video Recorded Deposition.
+Related Issue – The Video Recorded Deposition

 These can include:

 - Preparation is key.
 Making sure that all documents are in the correct order is critical.
 So make sure the proper passages remain highlighted.
 All of this makes a difference.
-Practicing what you will do can be vital-- just as on TV or radio, stammering, silence, or confusion can help destroy your point.
+Practicing what you will do can be vital– just as on TV or radio, stammering, silence, or confusion can help destroy your point.